FermilabQuantumNetwork/CQNET-Interf/README.md

 	to '<username>'@'<IP address>'
 	with grant option;
 ```
-On terminal of computer with database:
+* On terminal of computer with database:

 ```
 grant all privileges on *.* to '<username>'@'<IP address>' with grant option;
 flush privileges;
 ```

+* For more info, look up "MySQL 6.2.8 Adding Accounts, Assigning Privileges, and Dropping Accounts"
 ### Drop user

 ```